kashishrohira/GymBros/README.md

 participate in challenges with other users to achieve goals together

 ## Target Audience
-FitHub is intended to cater to users of all fitness levels, from beginners seeking guidance to seasoned athletes and passionate fitness enthusiasts sharing their expertise.
+GymBros is intended to cater to users of all fitness levels, from beginners seeking guidance to seasoned athletes and passionate fitness enthusiasts sharing their expertise.